-While Hootsuite and Buffer are pretty similar, Buffer offers the ability to schedule posts to Pinterest, a social media site that many Realtors are using these days.
+While Hootsuite and Buffer are pretty similar, Buffer offers the ability to schedule posts to Pinterest, a social media site that many Real Estate Professionals are using these days.

 Tailwind is one of the best social media tools for the Pinterest and Instagram junkies out there.
 It offers bulk image uploading.
 Multi board pinning, post scheduling designed for maximum engagement, and a deep dive into analytics to track your progress.
 It also has a handy browser extension that lets you do it with a single click.

 If you’re already getting lots of engagement and leads from Instagram or Pinterest, then Tailwind should be at the top of your app list for 2017.

 Curious how using Pinterest can help grow your business?
 Check out NAR’s great roundup of how Realtors are using Pinterest here.

 You can find the latest mortgage news, infographics, real estate market news, as well as seeing what articles are getting the most traffic to plan fun posts not necessarily related to real estate.